 In the first few minutes of Persona 5: The Royal, you sense the intensity of this game is intense.
 Persona 5: The Royal takes its time introducing the various threads and the overall mechanics built into the game.

 The last Persona had two school semesters.
 They went from Fall to Winter and from Winter to Spring.
 Persona 5 had a third semester which we assume will take you through to summer

 Okay, everybody wants to know what is new.
 You will see enough of Persona 4 to understand it is in the series.
-But there are many different that will soon make an appearance, which includes the new characters and scenes.
+But there are many differences that will soon make an appearance, which includes the new characters and scenes.
 To watch the trailer, click here.
-Another exciting difference is the enemy’s no longer are like humans.
-They all have super-powers.
+Another exciting difference is the enemies no longer are like humans.
+They all have superpowers.

 You will feel amazing and complex themes throughout the game.
 They are co-complex that you will find it hard to put the game down.
 Persona 5 themes include core values like freedom, identity, and pride which are massively woven throughout the stories.
 The themes help you identify with the game on a higher level.

 The story begins with a team of Phantom Thieves.
 They travel into an alternate universe/world.
 These thieves have supernatural abilities and while in the alternative world, they steal hearts.

 What “Stealing hearts” is explained as finding high-profile bad guys and helping them see the errors of their ways and admit to their crimes.
 This process is never rushed.
 You are drawn into the game and you slowly watch your team emerge.
 There is yet another twist.
 As your team gets more well-known more members are recruited and bigger heists happen.
 Bigger villains are chased.

 The places you enter are based on someone’s perception.
 For example, a school coach may have a perception that the gym is his palace and the pupils are his subjects, created to serve him.